-- Group health and welfare benefits, such as basic medical, extended medical, medical travel, dental, group life, disability insurance, employee and family assistance program, etc. consistent with such benefits as are offered in the K-12 sector generally; - Pension benefits executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan; and
+■ Group health and welfare benefits, such as basic medical, extended medical, medical travel, dental, group life, disability insurance, employee and family assistance program, etc. consistent with such benefits as are offered in the K-12 sector generally;

-■ Paid time off, including an annual vacation entitlement of 35 days.
-Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
-If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+- Pension benefits the Superintendent is enrolled in the Teachers' Pension Plan; and - Paid time off, including an annual vacation entitlement of 35 days.
+Pursuant to the Public Sector Employers Act, the individual employment contract does allow for carry forward of unused accumulated vacation.
+Such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.